Donald Trump Fights Back Against Media Mockery, Doubles Down On Claim Dorian Threatened Alabama

 “Instead it turned North and went up the coast, where it continues now.
 In the one model through Florida, the Great State of Alabama would have been hit or grazed.
 In the path it took, no. Read my FULL FEMA statement.
 What I said was accurate!
 All Fake News in order to demean!” he concluded.

-The tweets come as a defense over the ongoing controversy that started on Sunday when Trump claimed on Sunday that Dorian was headed for Alabama.
+The tweets come as a defense over the ongoing controversy that started on Sunday when Trump claimed that Dorian was headed for Alabama.
 At the time, Dorian was slamming into the Bahamas as a high-end Category 5 hurricane, prompting public alarm that the storm could impact more Americans on the mainland than expected.

 The National Weather Service in Birmingham, Alabama was forced to respond to the president’s message saying that the state would not be impacted by the storm.
 After being attacked for the post, which was deemed inaccurate by experts, Trump fixated on the idea.